Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “We might go as far as Aberdeen but I can’t promise anything at this stage,” said our manager.
 The sturm und drang of our musical careers was starting to sound like a slow puncture.

-“As we’re going on the road Devon,” asked Gordon, “do you think that we can afford a roadie?
+“As we’re going on the road Devon,”asked Gordon, “do you reckon that we could splash out on a roadie?

 Suddenly the heavens broke…